luyufan498/Adaptive-Computing-Challenge-2021/README.md

-### Hardwre switch
+### Dynamic Hardware switching
-For different cases, we deployed different hardware configuration for switching.
+For different cases, we deployed different hardware configurations for switching as well.
 <!-- ![Firmware list](./media/figures/firmwares.png) -->
-The bigger DPU (larger size or higher frequency) consumes more power even if there is no AI inference tasks.
+The bigger DPU (e.g. larger size or higher frequency) consumes more power even if there is no AI inference tasks.
 Hence, using smaller DPU in low workloads can lower the power consumption.

 Currently, we use two different sizes of DPU: 1) B3136 and 2) B4096.
 The hardware configuration is packaged into the different firmware.